dvdoug/BoxPacker/README.md

 Requirements
 ------------

-* PHP version 7.1 or higher
+* PHP version 7.1 or higher (from version 3)
+* PHP version 5.4 or higher (versions 1 and 2 - still maintained)

 License
 -------